plukacs/lab-governance/marketing-pr.md

 # Marketing-PR

-####Purpose
-- Having continuous good reputation and reach

-####Accountibilities
-- Network for PR partners
-- Building reputation
-- Generating leads
-- Brand building
-- Business branding
-- Employee branding

-####Domains
-- Company image, design
-- Press outreach
-- Website
-- Social media channels
-- Blog
-- Events and community

 ## Roles

 ###Lead Link - Dani
-###Rep Link -
+###Rep Link - Anikó
-###Facilitator -
+###Facilitator - Anikó
-###Secretary -
+###Secretary - Dani

-### Events & community - Anikó
+### Events & Community - Anikó

 ####Purpose
-- Generating sales leads
-- Recruitment leads
-- Build reputation
+- Strong and continuous presence on events

 ####Accountabilities
 - Coordinating event organization
 - Partnering with events
+- Coordinating speaking opportunities

 ####Domains
-- Decide on grated budget
+- Sponsoring decisions
+- Events to organize

-### Evangelist - Petak
+###Evangelist - Petak

 ####Purpose
-- Representing the brand and the organisation
+- Personal representation of the brand and the organization
+- Trustworthy brand through personal reputation

 ####Accountabilities
 - Networking
-- Perticipating at events
+- Perticipating on events
-- Representing the organization in any public manner, public speaking.
+- Representing the organization in any public manner, public speaking
-- Keeping good relation with the press and public figures
+- Keeping good personal relation with the press and public figures
-- Building a trustwothy brand
-- Collecting feedback about perception
+- Collecting and sharing feedback about perception

-#### Domains:
-- 0
+####Domains
+- Choose events to go